-The Pfizer vaccine is now licensed by Health Canada for adolescents aged 12 years and older.
-The Pfizer vaccine has been proven to be safe in clinical trials and provided excellent efficacy in adolescents.
+The Pfizer-BioNTech vaccine is now licensed by Health Canada for adolescents aged 12 years and older.
+The Pfizer-BioNTech vaccine has been proven to be safe in clinical trials and provided excellent efficacy in adolescents.
 Side effects reported in adolescents were similar to those observed in adults, and were more frequent after the second dose.
+NACI continues to strongly recommend that a complete series with an mRNA vaccine be offered to all eligible individuals in Canada, including those 12 years of age and older, as the known and potential benefits outweigh the known and potential risks.
+While there have been Canadian and international reports of myocarditis and pericarditis following vaccination with COVID-19 mRNA vaccines, the majority of reported cases have been mild with individuals recovering quickly.
+Please see the COVID-19 Vaccine Information Sheet for Youth for more information.

 Clinical trials of the Moderna COVID-19 vaccine, and Janssen COVID-19 vaccine are currently in progress in pediatric populations.
-The Moderna, Janssen and AstraZeneca COVID-19 vaccines are not indicated for use for those under the age of 18 years.
+The Moderna, Janssen and AstraZeneca COVID-19 vaccines are currently not indicated for use for those under the age of 18 years.